ogame-ninja/documentation/doc/settings.md

 ##### [Delete spy reports once imported]
 If selected, the in-game spy reports will be deleted once they are locally imported.

+##### [Log login IP]
+If selected, the bot will log the public IP used by the bot at the time it login to ogame.

+##### [Log proxy password]
+The bot will log the proxy settings when it login to ogame.
+If this option is enabled, it will also log the password field.

 ##### [Email for notifications]
 Email that will be used for notifications for this bot.